MeoMunDep/LayerEdge/README.md

 This is the instruction for the .exe version; the Node.js guide is like my other Node.js scripts.

-Welcome to the bot setup guide!
-Follow the steps below to install and configure the bot correctly.
-This guide is designed to be beginner-friendly, with clear explanations for each step.

 ---

 ## Table of Contents